Singled Out: Round 2

 At that point, the Picker asked a series of questions which ranged from Dating Game–style questions (example, "if you had me alone in a limousine for three hours, what would you do to me?") to stunt-oriented questions (example, hitting a paddle ball a number of times, with the female host relaying the potential date's performance to the Picker).
 If the Picker was satisfied with the answer or performance, he or she would "keep" the contestant, advancing them to the final round.
 If the Picker was not satisfied, he or she would "dump" the contestant, eliminating him or her from further play.
 "Dumped" contestants were not shown to the Picker as in the first round, but were instead marked with some sort of prop, such as a toilet seat around the neck, a bag with a sad face on it on the male player's head, or a pageant sash labeled "Dumped".
 This round continued either until three contestants were "kept," or all but three had been "dumped."
 If the potential date received the golden ticket, then sometimes the host would show him or her to the picker.

 Round 3

 The wall was removed from behind the Picker to reveal a walkway with several spaces behind him or her.
 The three finalists started on the back step, and were asked a series of two-choice questions.
 Each time a contestant's answer matched the Picker's, the player advanced one space on the walkway (occasionally, a question might be worth two steps).
 The first player to make it to the circle on which the Picker was sitting won a date with the Picker.
 In case of a tie, a final question was asked to the tying contestants, such as "How many girls did (Picker's name) say he dated last year?".
 The contestant who guessed the closest without going over won the date.
+On a few amusing occasions, the finalists visibly and audibly were not pleased by the looks or personality of the Picker, and were trying to guess the WRONG answers so they didn't have to go out with him, with one "winner" bluntly telling Chris Hardwick and Jenny McCarthy that she would not accept the date and walking off the set.